 But OSHA’s data is incomplete, as 21 states are exempt from reporting.
 This includes many states with huge oil and gas industries.
 Despite this incomplete data, OSHA makes it clear that the oil and gas industry’s high injury rate is due to the many safety hazards of the job and the lack of training against them.

-Oil field injuries are shockingly common, and many workers are unable to work.
-If you sustain an injury in an oil field accident, you may very well have a worker’s compensation claim.
+Oil field injuries are shockingly common, and leave many employees unable to work.
+If you sustain an injury in an oil field accident, you may very well have a workers’ compensation claim.

-The circumstances we have discussed and the injuries we mentioned are all circumstances and injuries that can result in worker’s compensation claims.
-Even car accidents during the course of your oil field duties can result in a worker’s compensation claim.
+The circumstances we have discussed and the injuries we mentioned are all circumstances and injuries that can result in worker’s compensation claims, but there are several other injuries and causes of injuries that may result in such a claim.
+For example, getting into a car accident while working during the course of your oil field duties can also result in a valid workers’ compensation claim.

-But you may worry about losing your job due to taking worker’s compensation, or maybe someone has encouraged you not to take worker’s compensation.
-But the point of worker’s compensation is to provide you with a living while you recover from your injury.
+You may worry about losing your job due to taking worker’s compensation, or maybe someone has encouraged you not to seek worker’s compensation.
+The point of worker’s compensation is to provide you with a living while you recover from your injury, and you cannot legally be penalized for enacting your rights to receive it.

 If you or someone you love sustains an injury in the course of their oilfield duties, they may need the services of an oilfield injury attorney.

-Gordon & Gordon are knowledgeable worker’s compensation attorneys serving the Shreveport, Bossier, and Mansfield, Louisiana areas.
+Gordon & Gordon are not only experienced Louisiana personal injury lawyers, but they also double as knowledgeable worker’s compensation attorneys serving the Shreveport, Bossier, and Mansfield areas.
 We have extensive knowledge of the oil and gas industry.
 We are also very aware of the circumstances surrounding oil field injuries.